arunvignesh28/arunvignesh28.github.io/README.md

 **About Section:**
 - Write your biography
-- Update statistics (publications, citations, years)
+- Update statistics (publications, citations)
 - Add your research interests

 **Research Areas:**